Scottish Referendum / Independence - Vol 11

 Amazing how Scots vote for the SNP.
 Maybe they like politicians running every aspect of their lives imposing more and more controls.
 Saw it during Covid Sturgeon loved it.
 Will end up like North Korea !

-They have been fortunate that a lot of their supporters hate the English more than they care about Scotland.86 said:
+They have been fortunate that a lot of their supporters hate the English more than they care about Scotland.

 s2kjock said: